Jherscu/ClearSkies/README.md

 - Create Database to Hold Cached Results []

-- Create Repository Layer []
+- Create Repository and Domain Layers []

-- Wire Repository to the Appropriate ViewModels []
+- Wire Use Cases to the Appropriate ViewModels []

 - Link Data to UI []